 An IQ4 file is suitable for power analysis.
-The power and ground currents associated with groups of buffers are accurately modeled.
-This is distinct from the signal analysis capabilities addressed by IQ2 and IQ3.
+The power and ground currents associated with g of buffers are accurately modeled.
+This is distinct from the signal analysis capabilities addre IQ2 and IQ3.
 This is a placeholder, since no IQ level 4 checks are currently defined.
-These checks will be defined in a future version of the IBIS Quality Specification.
-Currently no IBIS file can have an IQ4 level.
+These c will be defined in a future version of the IBIS Quality Specification.
+Currently no IBIS file c have an IQ4 level.